Up to 35% off Raised Beds

 Serviceberry fruits ripen in August.
 Small berries contribute to the decorative effect.

-Also called Juneberry of Sugar Plum, Serviceberry is known for its edible red or purple berries.
+Also called juneberry or sugar plum, serviceberry is known for its edible red or purple berries.
 There are about 2 dozen species that produce shrubs and tree varieties.
 Among them, the shape and size of the flowers vary a little.
 However, they all feature white blooms and small elliptical leaves that turn bright orange in the fall.

 Serviceberry is one of the white flowering shrubs that grow fast and easily.
 While it adapts well to many conditions, it blooms best in acidic, nutrient-rich soil.
 Be sure to prune after the last flowers.